 In 1977, the WHO recorded the last case of smallpox infection acquired outside a laboratory in Somalia.

-In 1979, smallpox was finally eradicated, after killing an estimated 300–500 million people in the 20th century.
+In 1979, smallpox was finally eradicated, after causing an estimated 300–500 million deaths in the 20th century.
+This milestone marks a significant achievement in global health through vaccination efforts.

-In 1980, the WHO officially declared the world free of smallpox.
+In 1980, the WHO officially declared the world free of smallpox, a major achievement in global health.

-By 1990, only 20 to 40% of children in developing countries were vaccinated against six diseases.
+In the 1980s leading up to 1990, only 20 to 40% of children in developing countries were vaccinated against measles, poliomyelitis, diphtheria, whooping cough, tetanus, and tuberculosis.

-In 2001, thimerosal was removed from childhood vaccines in the United States as a precaution, even though evidence supports the safety and efficacy of thimerosal in vaccines.
+In 2001, thimerosal was removed from childhood vaccines in the United States as a precaution, even though evidence supported its safety and efficacy, and there was no increased risk of serious harm or autism.

 In 2004, 10 of the original 12 co-authors (not including Wakefield) published a retraction of the article and stated the following: "We wish to make it clear that in this paper no causal link was established between MMR vaccine and autism as the data were insufficient."